openwfm/wrf-sfire-docs/docs/clusters_guide.md

     #SBATCH --ntasks=1                        # number of cores
     singularity exec /storage/singularity/tensorflow.sif python3 yourgpucode.py

 Of course, instead of singularity you can run another GPU code.
-It is recommended to use the tensorflow singularity container it has updated CUDA drivers.
+It is recommended to use the tensorflow singularity container because it has updated CUDA drivers.

 ** Please do not use Alderaan GPUs without allocating them by `--gres` as above first.
 Please do not request an entire node on Alderaan by `--nodes`, unless you really need all of it. **

 ### How to run with GPU on Colibri

  To use Colibri GPUs, do not use `--gres` but reserve a whole node by `--nodes=1`.
-Singularity containers work on Colibri, but newer versions of tensorflow will not run on Colibri CPUs.
-So:
+Singularity containers work on Colibri, but current version of tensorflow does not support the CPUs on Colibri.
+You can use an older version instead:

     #!/bin/bash
     #SBATCH --job-name=gpu